 Figueroa et al. (2002).
 Communication for social change: An integrated model for measuring the process and its outcomes.
 New York: The Rockefeller Foundation.

 Gray, D. E. (2014).
-Doing research in the real world.
+Doing research in the real world (Kindle ed).
 London: SAGE Publications Ltd.

 Grigg, V. (2009).
 Transformational conversations.
 In The spirit of Christ and the postmodern city (pp. 19-30).
 Emeth Press.